 The Cooperative Grant Program between Marywood University and the University of Scranton is intended to unite the two schools in a collaborative effort which seeks to build on the environment of cooperation and collegiality that has existed between the universities.

 Graduate students may apply for a grant to help with graduate research/scholarly/creative project expenses.
-Students will be expected to participate in the Graduate Research Forum in the Spring or another appropriate venue.
+Students will be expected to participate in the Graduate Research Symposium in the Spring or another appropriate venue.

-Recipients of the awards are responsible for submitting all receipts to the Office of Research and Community Collaboration before reimbursements will be authorized.
-Average grant award is $250.00 for graduate students and $500.00 for doctoral students.
-All original receipts must be submitted prior to June 1st of the academic year of the award.
+Recipients of the awards are responsible for submitting all receipts to the Office of Research and Sponsored Programs before reimbursements will be authorized.
+All original receipts must be submitted prior to May 1st of the academic year of the award.
 All funds used for transcription services must show hours recorded and the bill/invoice signed by the transcriber.